5 Property Tips For Stay At Home Parents

 19 January 2017

 You’ve made the jump from working full time to looking after your children.
 Gone are the days of faulty photocopiers, stagnant coffee convo and Tesco meal deals.
-Now you’re victim to Loose Women, washing school clothes and dreaded housework.
+Now you’re victim to daytime TV, washing school clothes and dreaded housework.
 But, housework doesn’t have to be as tedious as first thought.

 As property care specialists, we naturally have an undying love for homes.
 It’s true, obsessive cleaning disorder comes with the job and we get our kick from it.
 In and out of the nation’s homes each day, we know a thing or two about the dilemmas stay at home parents have.
 That’s why we ‘ve put together our Top 5 Tips for the home-bound heroes.

 No, we don’t mean go hide the Frozen DVD which your kids just can’t seem to let go of.
 We’re talking about crafty decor ideas to freshen up your home, and… keep your creativity juices flowing.
 Floating shelves, homemade air fresheners and suitcase dog beds are just a few of our favourites.
 The wonderful web’s full of ideas; so start your day off being more creative than the last.

 Always cleaning?
 Make a checklist of your daily objectives.
 Getting caught up with the ironing and kids football can be easily done.
 In order for you to be on the ball, allow yourself to have breaks throughout the day.
 Sit down, put your feet up, enjoy a cuppa or a glass of wine depending on how much you’ve got on.

 Include The Kids

 Whether you’re cleaning, cooking, ironing or fixing, if your children show interest then get them involved!
 Now it may not be easy to turn your mundane tasks into adrenaline filled, Disney land euphoria, but there are certain ways you can get them to help around the house.
 Over time, they will learn to appreciate your efforts as well as help them build life skills along the way.